How to Prepare

 To help researchers make the best use of their time at the MHS, the Reader Services staff offers the following suggestions on how to prepare for a visit.

-Use ABIGAIL, our online catalog, to identify materials of interest.
-When available, use online collection guides to pinpoint which boxes, microfilm reels, and/or volumes will be most useful to you.
-If ABIGAIL indicates that a collection has an unpublished guide, which are available only in the library, the Reader Services staff will email the guide as a PDF file on request.
+Our online catalog, ABIGAIL, is the primary tool for exploring MHS holdings and is a great place to start your search.
+In addition, many manuscript, photograph, and other collections have online guides [link] available that provide background information about the collection and help you to pinpoint which boxes, volumes, and/or microfilm reels will be most useful to you.
+If ABIGAIL indicates that a collection has an unpublished guide available in the library, the Reader Services staff will e-mail the guide as a PDF file upon request.

-In addition to the descriptive information available through ABIGAIL and the collection guides, descriptions of approximately 350,000 individual manuscript items are available on microfiche at the Society.
-Most of these item descriptions have been reproduced in the Catalog of Manuscripts of the Massachusetts Historical Society published by G.K.
-Hall in 1969 and 1980, which is available at over 100 libraries in the United States, as well as libraries in the United Kingdom, Germany, and Australia.
+In addition to the descriptive information available through ABIGAIL and the collection guides, descriptions of approximately 350,000 individual manuscript items stored at the MHS are available on microfiche at the library.
+Most of these item descriptions have been reproduced in the Catalog of Manuscripts of the Massachusetts Historical Society, published by G.K.
+Hall in 1969 and 1980, which is available at more than 100 libraries in the United States, as well as libraries in the United Kingdom, Germany, and Australia.
 If you cannot access the Catalog at a library near you, contact the Reader Services staff for assistance.

 - A folder typically contains 15 items